Notes on programming at The Arts Academy

 Web 2.0 tools are used in curriculum and instruction at the school and each classroom is equipped with Promethean boards to support that work.
-Although we offer media arts, graphic arts, fine arts, theatre, dance, and music, as majors, there is an expectation that the tenets presented in art areas are integrated into science, math, English, social studies, and language classes.
+Although we offer media arts, graphic arts, fine arts, theatre, dance, and music, as majors, there is an expectation that the tenets presented in art areas are integrated across the curriculum.
 Collaboration among faculty members is encouraged and necessary.
-With future rostering, more planning time will be embed for teachers during the school day for their integrated project work.
 It is the belief of the Arts Academy that collaboration is essential to successful teaching and learning.
-This year, teachers at the school often arrive early and stay late to plan together.

 Students will learn the basic principles of various forms of dance including Ballet, Jazz, Modern, Ballroom, African, Hip-Hop and other World Dance Traditions.
 We will study the historical and cultural aspects of dance as well as analyze dance in our society through interdisciplinary studies.
 The main component of the course will be the willingness to engage physically in dance and the secondary component will be reading and writing about dance.
 In the end the student will develop an awareness and appreciation for dance in society, learn kinesthetically and become physically fit in the process.